Exawind/openturbine/docs/dev_plan.md

 particularly [structures of arrays vs. arrays of structures](https://stackoverflow.com/questions/17924705/structure-of-arrays-vs-array-of-structures).
-The key concept of this paradigm is to structure data so that it maps closely to the form it will be represented and used within the relevant processing units.
-For example, it is a common mistake in object-oriented design to represent data as arrays of structures (AoS), and this can lead to inefficiency in CPU cache usage since aggregate operations such as matrix math must load data from non-contiguous memory rather than perform the operations in a vector form.
-In a data-oriented design, data is more commonly represented as structures of arrays (SoA) where contiguous portions of memory are loaded into the cache and operated on either by the CPU or a hardware accelerator.
-The graphic below illustrates the difference between structures of arrays and arrays of structures.
+The key concept of this paradigm is to structure data so that it maps closely to the form it will be represented and used within the relevant algorithms and processing units.
+Specifically, developers should choose between a structure of arrays (SoA) and array of structures (AoS) representation.
+While there may be an inclination to construct a data model for best readability, it is important to consider the computational efficiency.
+A balance must be found, and documentation for any design decision is an important tool to resolve this tension.
+The graphic below illustrates the difference between structures of arrays and arrays of structures for a data type consisting of three components of a  location and a magnitude such as a point in 3D space (i.e. voxel or point in a fluid domain).

 ```{image} images/AoS_SoA.pdf
 :alt: aos_soa